t-clark04/Clark-Data-Science-Portfolio/MLStreamlitApp/README.md

 3. Observe the outputted probability given the selected values of the predictor variables.
 4. Evaluate the model's predictive power based on the displayed model metrics and visualizations.

 Machine learning is the future!
-Try out the app for yourself, and see how easy yet powerful machine learning can be.
+Try out the app for yourself, and see how easy yet powerful machine learning can be!

 Thank you very much for checking out my project, and happy exploring! 📈